 Operation Healthy Air

-For Operation Healthy Air we are looking for citizen scientists and volunteers to kickstart our pilot sampling “campaigns” in Long Beach, and Chino, and the Inland Empire (e.g. Riverside and Redlands) in the summer of 2017.
+For Operation Healthy Air we are looking for community scientists and volunteers to kickstart our pilot sampling “campaigns” in Long Beach, and Chino, and the Inland Empire (e.g. Riverside and Redlands) in the summer of 2017.
 We will look to expand the program in 2018 to greater Los Angeles and other cities.

 Operation Healthy Air is a partnership between national and local partners, community-based organizations, Universities, Aquaria and government agencies, and community members.

 Scientists are doing research in Southern California and they are looking to people from local communities to help collect data about trees.
-Volunteer or become a Certified Citizen Scientist and help influence tree planting practices in your neighborhood and contribute to our global understanding of how to mitigate the effects of climate change.
+Volunteer or become a Certified Community Scientist and help influence tree planting practices in your neighborhood and contribute to our global understanding of how to mitigate the effects of climate change.